 It may not have been Udwin’s intention, but India’s Daughter fails to look beyond how society and her family perceived Jyoti, painting a sadly one-dimensional picture of her.

 The director said she regretted that Jyoti’s friends did not agree to talk and share more about her on camera.
 Still, she could have brought in the voices of other rape survivors in India who have been publicly asserting their individuality beyond being someone’s daughter, sister, mother.

-The film is replete with misogynist statements from the rapists and their defence lawyers.
+The film is replete with misogynist statements from the rapists and their defense lawyers.
 Socio-political figures like Delhi chief minister Sheila Dixit and NGO founder Amod Kanth discuss, respectively, how girls are undervalued and the circumstances in which juvenile delinquents often grow up.
-But in light of past instances (of which Udwin probably knew about and was critical of) when Dixit resorted to victim blaming and Kanth opposed decriminalising homosexuality, their credibility as people with an understanding of gender-based violence seems compromised.
+But in light of past instances (of which Udwin probably knew about and was critical of) when Dixit resorted to victim-blaming and Kanth opposed decriminalizing homosexuality, their credibility as people with an understanding of gender-based violence seems compromised.

 The rapist sounds dangerously ‘logical’ when saying he had the right to ask Jyoti why she was out with a boy, that they won’t have assaulted her like they did if she had not resisted.
 The audience isn’t stupid, but it has its biases.
 And if anyone intends to challenge those, they’ll need a hard shaking.